*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Hey there!
 I hope that last week was a good one for you.
 We are back from our busy but fun-filled 7 day cruise to the Southern Caribbean and I’m slowly getting back in the swing of things.
 I won’t lie, it was tough walking back into the construction mess and facing the unfinished kitchen.
 The good thing though, is that the week away gave us a chance to recharge.
 Now we are ready to move on to the last phase of this kitchen reno.
 First project on the list is the installation of the new kitchen sink.

 In my last post, I shared our new granite countertops and the process we went through to install them ourselves.
 This week is all about the kitchen sink.

-We had a two bowl, shallow, stainless steel sink that I despised, so I was thrilled that we were able to replace it.
-I know that stainless is all the rage, but it’s never been my first choice for a sink or appliances.
+We had a two-bowl, shallow, stainless steel sink that I despised so I was thrilled that we were able to replace it.
+I know that stainless is all the rage, but it’s not really my first choice for a sink or appliances.

-This whole kitchen reno is about staying as low-budget as possible and this sink hit the mark at $185, if you’ve ever priced out sinks you know they can be expensive.
+This whole kitchen reno is about staying as low-budget as possible and this sink hit the mark at $185.
+If you’ve ever priced out sinks you know they can be expensive.
 The second reason why we chose this sink was because it was the perfect size to fit in a small and tight space.

 The install of the sink was actually pretty easy.
-We did have to buy a drain, because it didn’t come with one, but, with a little bit of plumber’s putty, it was in and ready to be hooked up.
+We did have to buy a drain, because it didn’t come with one but, with a little bit of plumber’s putty, it was in and ready to be hooked up.

 How do you feel about stainless steel sinks and appliances?
 Would you trade them in if you could or do you love everything about them?